 From this session we may both decide that we need a little bit more time and we can organise a second session in which to do this.
 Alternatively we may be able to agree on a timescale to work together in that initial appointment.

 Do I need to bring anything with me for the first session?

 No, just bring yourself and I will help you to feel able to speak as freely as you’d like to.
 If we are meeting online then it’s important that the space you are speaking from is quiet and confidential.
 When working online, I work from home in my confidential dedicated counselling room.

 How much notice do you need for a cancellation?

 I require 48 hours prior to cancelling a scheduled session, otherwise I will need to charge for the missed session.
 Naturally, you may want to take a holiday from therapy and we will schedule this in as we work together.

 What is your availability?

-At my practice in Narborough, I have a short waiting list in operation – please contact me for further details as this changes regularly.
+I currently have limited availability and offer a short waiting list – please contact me for further details.